actions-marketplace-validations/NeXTLinux_action-push-hub/README.md

-# Push the executor to Action
+# Push the executor to Hub

 Push the executor to hub with the tags `$git_tag` and `latest`